 Advice to Management

-I applied through an employee referral.
-The process took 4+ months.
-I interviewed at National Geospatial-Intelligence Agency (Saint Louis, MO).
+I applied through college or university.
+I interviewed at National Geospatial-Intelligence Agency.

 It was an informal 20 minute interview at my university.
 We reviewed my resume, what positions best suited my skill set, and went through standard interview questions.
 The interview was more for me to get a better idea of what opportunities are at NGA and simulate a real interview.